 - After June 1, students taking advantage of Direct Student Loans for the first time should process their loans by going to studentloans.gov; sign in using your FSA ID, and then:

 - Fill out and submit your Master Promissory Note.

 - Complete and submit your Student Loan Entrance Counseling.

 - Parents choosing to take advantage of the Direct PLUS Loan should go to studentloans.gov after June 1, sign in using their FSA ID.
 Then:

 - Complete and submit the Direct PLUS Loan Request.

 - Complete and submit the Direct PLUS Loan Master Promissory Note.

 - If you are declined a Direct PLUS Loan due to adverse credit, you may resubmit with a co-signer, or contact the Office of Financial Aid.

-- To take advantage of the 5-month payment plan, you must enroll in June to begin payments in July.
-Go to https://connect.campuscommerce.com/api/ent/saml/38222 to set up your payment plan.
+- To take advantage of the 4-month payment plan, you must enroll in July to begin making payments.

 - You will be notified of the fall billing statement in July.
 The balance for the fall semester is due mid-August.